ibm-cloud-docs/FileStorage/working-with-snapshots.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-14"
+lastupdated: "2018-06-29"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

 # Managing Snapshots

-## How do I create a Snapshot Schedule?
+## Creating a Snapshot Schedule?

 You can decide how often and when you want to create a point-in-time reference of your storage volume by creating snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.
 Schedules are managed through the **Storage** > **{{site.data.keyword.filestorage_short}}** tab of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 Before you can set up your initial schedule, you must first purchase snapshot space if you didn't purchase it during the initial provisioning of the storage volume.

-### Add a Snapshot Schedule
+### Adding a Snapshot schedule

 Snapshots schedules can be set up for hourly, daily, and weekly intervals, each with a distinct retention cycle.
-There's a maximum of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.
+There is a maximum of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.

-1. Click your storage volume, click the **Actions** drop-down box, and click **Schedule Snapshot**.
+1. Click your storage volume, click **Actions**, and click **Schedule Snapshot**.
-2. In the **New Schedule Snapshot** dialog box, there are three different snapshot frequencies to select from.
-You can use any combination of the three to create a comprehensive snapshot schedule.
+2. In the New Schedule Snapshot window, there are three different snapshot frequencies to select from.
+Use any combination of the three to create a comprehensive snapshot schedule.
    - Hourly
-      - Specify the minute each hour that a snapshot should be taken; default is the current minute.
+      - Specify the minute each hour that a snapshot is to be taken.
+The default is the current minute.
-      - Specify the number of hourly snapshots to be retained before discarding the oldest.
+      - Specify the number of hourly snapshots to be retained before the oldest is discarded.
    - Daily
-      - Specify the hour and minute that a snapshot should be taken; default is the current hour and minute.
+      - Specify the hour and minute that a snapshot is to be taken.
+The default is the current hour and minute.
-      - Select the number of hourly snapshots to be retained before discarding the oldest.
+      - Select the number of hourly snapshots to be retained before the oldest is discarded.
    - Weekly
-      - Specify the day of the week, hour, and minute that a snapshot should be taken; default is the current day, hour, and minute.
+      - Specify the day of the week, hour, and minute that a snapshot is to be taken.
+The default is the current day, hour, and minute.
-      - Select the number of weekly snapshots to be retained before discarding the oldest.
+      - Select the number of weekly snapshots to be retained before the oldest is discarded.
-3. Click **Save** and create another schedule with a different frequency. </br> **Note**: if the total number of scheduled Snapshots is over 50, you'll receive a warning message and won't be able to save your schedule.
+3. Click **Save**, and create another schedule with a different frequency.
+If the total number of scheduled snapshots is over 50, you receive a warning message and won't be able to save.

-A list of the snapshots will display as they’re taken in the **Snapshots** section of the **Detail** page.
+The list of the snapshots are displayed as they're taken in the **Snapshots** section of the **Detail** page.

-## How do I take a Manual Snapshot?
+## Taking a manual Snapshot

 Manual snapshots can be taken at various points during an application upgrade or maintenance.
-You can also take snapshots across multiple servers that have been temporarily deactivated at the application level.
+You can also take snapshots across multiple servers that were temporarily deactivated at the application level.

 There's a maximum of 50 manual snapshots per storage volume.

 1. Click your storage volume.
-2. Click the Actions drop-down box.
+2. Click **Actions**.
 3. Click **Take Manual Snapshot**.

-The snapshot is taken immediately and is displayed in the Snapshots section of the **Detail** page.
-Its schedule appears as Manual.
+The snapshot is taken and displayed in the **Snapshots** section of the **Detail** page.
+Its schedule appears Manual.

-## How do see a list of Snapshots with space used and Management Functions?
+## Listing all Snapshots with Space Used Information and Management functions

-A list of retained snapshots and space used can be seen on the **Detail** page (**Storage** > **{{site.data.keyword.filestorage_short}}**).
-Management functions (editing schedules and adding more space) are conducted on the **Detail** page using the **Actions** drop-down menu or links in the various sections on the page.
+A list of retained snapshots and space that is used can be seen on the **Detail** page (**Storage**, **{{site.data.keyword.filestorage_short}}**).
+Management functions (editing schedules and adding more space) are conducted on the Detail page by using the **Actions** menu or links in the various sections on the page.

-## How do I view a list of Retained Snapshots?
+## Viewing the list of retained Snapshots

-Retained snapshots are based on the number you entered in the **Keep the last field** when setting up your schedules.
-You can view the snapshots that have been taken under the **Snapshot** section.
+Retained snapshots are based on the number you entered in the **Keep the last** field when you set up your schedules.
+You can view the snapshots that were taken under the **Snapshot** section.
 Snapshots are listed by schedule.

-## How do I see how much Snapshot Space has been used?
+## Viewing the amount of Snapshot space that is used

-The pie chart at the top of the **Details** page displays how much space has been used and how much space is left.
-You’ll receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.
+The pie chart at the top of the **Details** page displays how much space is used and how much space is left.
+You receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.

-## How Do I Change the Amount of Snapshot Space for My Volume?
+## Changing the amount of Snapshot space for a volume

-You may need to add snapshot space to a volume that didn't previously have any or may require more snapshot space.
-You can add between 5 and 4,000 GB depending on your needs.
+You might need to add snapshot space to a volume that didn't previously have any or might require extra snapshot space.
+You can add 5 - 4,000 GB depending on your needs.

-**Note**: Snapshot space can only be increased and not reduced.
-You may want to select a smaller amount of space until you determine how much space you actually need.
-Remember, automated and manual snapshots share the same space.
+**Note**: Snapshot space can be increased only.
+It can't be reduced.
+You can select a smaller amount of space until you determine how much space you actually need.
+Remember, automated, and manual snapshots share the space.

-Snapshot space is changed via **Storage** > **{{site.data.keyword.filestorage_short}}**.
+Snapshot space is changed through **Storage** > **{{site.data.keyword.filestorage_short}}**.

-1. Click your storage volumes, click the **Actions** drop-down box, and click **Add More Snapshot Space**.
+1. Click your storage volumes, click **Actions**, and click **Add More Snapshot Space**.
 2. Select from a range of sizes from the prompt.
 Sizes typically range from 0 to the size of your volume.
-3. Click **Continue** to provision the additional space.
+3. Click **Continue**.
-4. Enter any Promo Code you have and click **Recalculate**.
-The **Charges for this order** and **Order Review** show default values.
+4. Enter any Promo Code that you have, and click **Recalculate**.
+The Charges for this order and Order Review fields are completed by default.
-5. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.
-Your additional snapshot space will be provisioned in a few minutes.
+5. Click the **I have read the Master Service Agreement…** check box, and click **Place Order**.
+Your additional snapshot space is provisioned in a few minutes.

-## How do I receive Notifications when I'm close to my Snapshot Space Limit and Snapshots are deleted?
+## Receiving notifications when snapshot space limit is reached and snapshots are deleted

-Notifications are sent via support tickets from Support to the Master User on your account when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.
+Notifications are sent through the support tickets to the Master User on your account when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.

-- 75 percent capacity: A warning is sent that snapshot space utilization has exceeded 75 percent.
-If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket's closed.
-If you do nothing, you must manually acknowledge the ticket and then it's closed.
+- **75 percent capacity**: A warning is sent that snapshot space usage exceeded 75 percent.
+If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket is closed.
+If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- 90 percent capacity: A second warning is sent when snapshot space utilization has exceeded 90 percent.
-Like with reaching 75 percent capacity, if you take the necessary actions to decrease the space used, the action is noted and the ticket's closed.
-If you do nothing, you must manually acknowledge the ticket and then it's closed.
+- **90 percent capacity**: A second warning is sent when snapshot space usage exceeded 90 percent.
+Like with reaching 75 percent capacity, if you take the necessary actions to decrease the space that is used, the action is noted and the ticket is closed.
+If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- 95 percent capacity: A final warning is sent.
-If no action is taken to bring your space below the threshold, a notification is generated and automatic deletion occurs so that future snapshots can be created.
-Scheduled snapshots are deleted, starting with the oldest, until usage drops below 95 percent, and will continue to be deleted each time utilization exceeds 95 percent until it drops below the threshold.
-If the space is manually increased or snapshots deleted, the warning will be reset and reissued if the threshold is exceeded again.
-If no actions are taken, this will be the only warning that will be received.
+- **95 percent capacity**: A final warning is sent.
+If no action is taken to bring your space usage below the threshold, a notification is generated and automatic deletion occurs so that future snapshots can be created.
+Scheduled snapshots are deleted, starting with the oldest, until usage drops below 95 percent.
+Snapshots continue to be deleted each time usage exceeds 95 percent until it drops below the threshold.
+If the space is manually increased or snapshots are deleted, the warning is reset and reissued if the threshold is exceeded again.
+If no actions are taken, this notification is the only warning that you receive.

-## How do I delete a Snapshot Schedule?
+## Deleting a snapshot schedule

 Snapshot schedules can be canceled through **Storage** > **{{site.data.keyword.filestorage_short}}**.

-1. In the **Snapshot Schedules** frame on the **Details** page click the schedule to be deleted.
+1. Click the schedule to be deleted in the **Snapshot Schedules** frame on the **Details** page.
-2. Next to the schedule to be deleted, click in the check box and click **Save**.<br/>
+2. Click the check box next to the schedule to be deleted and click **Save**.<br />
-**Caution**: If you’re using the replication feature, be sure that the schedule you’re deleting isn't the schedule that is used by replication.
+**Caution**: If you're using the replication feature, be sure that the schedule you're deleting isn't the schedule that is used by replication.
 Click [here](replication.html) for more information on deleting a replication schedule.

-## How do I delete a Snapshot?
+## Deleting a snapshot

 Snapshots that are no longer needed can be manually removed to free up space for future snapshots.
 Deletion is done through **Storage** > **{{site.data.keyword.filestorage_short}}**.

-1. Click your storage volume and scroll down to the **Snapshot** section to see a list of existing snapshots.
+1. Click your storage volume and scroll to the **Snapshot** section to see the list of existing snapshots.
-2. Click the **Actions** drop-down list next to a particular snapshot and click **Delete** to delete the snapshot.
-This won't affect any future or past snapshots on the same schedule as there's no dependency between snapshots.
+2. Click **Actions** next to a particular snapshot and click **Delete** to delete the snapshot.
+This deletion won't affect any future or past snapshots on the same schedule as there's no dependency between snapshots.

-Manual snapshots that aren't deleted in the way described here, are automatically deleted (oldest first) when you reach space limitations.
+Manual snapshots that aren't deleted in the way as described previously, are automatically deleted when you reach space limitations (oldest first).

-## How do I restore my Storage Volume to a specific point-in-time using a Snapshot?
+## Restoring storage volume to a specific point-in-time by using a snapshot

-You may need to take your storage volume back to a specific point in time because of user error or data corruption.
+You might need to take your storage volume back to a specific point-in-time because of user-error or data corruption.

 1. Unmount and detach your storage volume from the host.
    - Click [here](accessing-file-storage-linux.html) for {{site.data.keyword.filestorage_short}} on Linux instructions.
 2. Click **Storage**, **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 3. Scroll down and click your volume to be restored.
-The **Snapshots** section of the **Detail** page displays a list of all saved snapshots along with their size and creation date.
+The **Snapshots** section of the **Detail** page displays the list of all saved snapshots along with their size and creation date.
-4. Click the **Actions** for the snapshot to be used and click **Restore**.
+4. Click **Actions** next to the snapshot to be used and click **Restore**. <br/>

-   **Note**: Performing a restore will result in a loss of data that has been created or modified since the snapshot being used was taken.
-When complete, your storage volume will be returned to the same state it was in when the snapshot was taken.
-A prompt will appear to notify you of this.
+   >**Note**: Completing the restore results in the loss of the data that was created or modified after the snapshot was taken.
+This data loss occurs because your storage volume returns to the same state it was in of the time of the snapshot.
-5. Click **Yes** to initiate the restore.
-You'll receive a message across the top of the page stating the volume was restored using the selected snapshot.
-Additionally, an icon will appear next to your volume on the {{site.data.keyword.filestorage_short}} indicating that an active transaction is in progress.
-Hovering over the icon produces a dialog indicating the transaction.
-The icon will disappear when the transaction is complete.
+5. Click **Yes** to start the restore.
+Expect a message across the top of the page that states that the volume is being restored by using the selected snapshot.
+Additionally, an icon appears next to your volume on the {{site.data.keyword.filestorage_short}} that indicates that an active transaction is in progress.
+Hovering over the icon produces a window that shows the transaction.
+The icon disappears when the transaction is complete.
 6. Mount and reattach your storage volume to the host.
   - Click [here](accessing-file-storage-linux.html) for {{site.data.keyword.filestorage_short}} on Linux instructions.

-**Note**: Restoring a volume will result in deleting all snapshots before the restored snapshot.
+    >**Note** - Restoring a volume results in deleting all snapshots that were taken before the restored snapshot.